geeknik/my-awesome-stars/topics.md

 ## chatbot

+- [johnbean393/Sidekick](https://github.com/johnbean393/Sidekick) - A native macOS app that allows users to chat with a local LLM that can respond with information from files, folders and websites on your Mac without installing any other software.
+Powered by llama.cpp
 - [CherryHQ/cherry-studio](https://github.com/CherryHQ/cherry-studio) - 🍒 Cherry Studio is a desktop client that supports for multiple LLM providers.
 Support deepseek-r1
 - [pathwaycom/llm-app](https://github.com/pathwaycom/llm-app) - Ready-to-run cloud templates for RAG, AI pipelines, and enterprise search with live data. 🐳Docker-friendly.⚡Always in sync with Sharepoint, Google Drive, S3, Kafka, PostgreSQL, real-time data APIs, an
 - [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or o
 - [awslabs/multi-agent-orchestrator](https://github.com/awslabs/multi-agent-orchestrator) - Flexible and powerful framework for managing multiple AI agents and handling complex conversations
-- [ErikBjare/gptme](https://github.com/ErikBjare/gptme) - Your agent in your terminal, equipped with local tools: writes code, uses the terminal, browses the web, vision.
+- [gptme/gptme](https://github.com/gptme/gptme) - Your agent in your terminal, equipped with local tools: writes code, uses the terminal, browses the web, vision.
 - [alexander-zuev/kollektiv](https://github.com/alexander-zuev/kollektiv) - The open source chat powered by LLMs with RAG.
 Kollektiv makes it easy to sync your custom data sources and get accurate, contextual replies.
+- [elizaOS/eliza](https://github.com/elizaOS/eliza) - Autonomous agents for everyone
 - [leon-ai/leon](https://github.com/leon-ai/leon) - 🧠 Leon is your open-source personal assistant.
 - [modelscope/agentscope](https://github.com/modelscope/agentscope) - Start building LLM-empowered multi-agent applications in an easier way.
 - [StreetLamb/tribe](https://github.com/StreetLamb/tribe) - Low code tool to rapidly build and coordinate multi-agent teams